facetoe/zenpy/docs/zenpy.rst

 Pagination
 ----------

-Pagination in Zenpy is supported via Python slices.
+Pagination in :class:`Zenpy` is supported via Python slices.
 The current implementation has a few limitations:

 * Does not support negative values (no fancy slicing)
 * Always pulls the first 100 objects (sometimes one extra API call than necessary)
 * Does not support multiple accesses of the same slice

 Example Usage: